AbelTattah/Academic-Writing-Sensei/README.md

 ```
 python3 -m venv .venv
 ```
-The command above will create a vitual environment that you can use to manage your projects dependencies or libraries indepedently from globally installed libraries on your system.
+The command above will create a virtual environment that you can use to manage your projects dependencies or libraries indepedently from globally installed libraries on your system.

-Using the virtual environment :
+#### Using the virtual environment :
 Depending on your system run

 Windows